espruino/EspruinoDocs/devices/mosfets.md

 This shows two N-channel MOSFETs on the surface mount prototyping area on an Espruino.
 On the right, one in the SOT-23 package.
 On the left, one in the SOIC-8 package.
 Note that the traces between the SMD pads and the pins on the Espruino are fairly thin, so this should not be used for currents much over an amp.

 P-Channel:

 ![P-Channel MOSFET](P-Ch.jpg)

-This shows an N-channel MOSFET being used to turn on a P-channel MOSFET - this configuration is useful when you need to switch the high side of a circuit powered by something above 5 volts.
+This shows an N-channel MOSFET being used to turn on a P-channel MOSFET - this configuration is useful when you need to switch the high side of a circuit powered by something above 5 volts - this example assumes the Espruino's VBat is the power source.
 Note that the traces between the SMD pads and the pins on the Espruino are fairly thin, so this should not be used for currents much over an amp.

 Schematics
 ------------------